arangodb/docs-hugo/site/content/3.11/develop/http-api/replication/replication-dump.md

         The very same request is forwarded synchronously to that DB-Server.
         It is an error if this attribute is not bound in the Coordinator case.
         {{</* /info */>}}
+      parameters:
+        - name: database-name
+          in: path
+          required: true
+          example: _system
+          description: |
+            The name of the database.
+          schema:
+            type: string
+        - name: id
+          in: path
+          required: true
+          description: |
+            The id of the batch.
+          schema:
+            type: string
       requestBody:
         content:
           application/json: